anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 Now, let us take a look at the source template:

 .. image:: ../../_static/img/document-generation/clustered-columns-chart-template.png
-    :alt: Clustered columns chart template
+    :alt: clustered column chart template

 To display production by years, we create a table and add :code:`{{prod.country}}` and :code:`{{prod.value2015}}`, :code:`{{prod.value2016}}`, :code:`{{prod.value2017}}` tags to refer the properties inside our objects.

 We also add :code:`{{title}}` and :code:`{{description}}` tags to the top of the page to let the engine know that we want to render corresponding properties.

-To create a chart we select our table, navigate to the **Insert** tab in the top ribbon and choose a clustered columns chart:
+To create a chart we select our table, navigate to the **Insert** tab in the top ribbon and choose a clustered column chart:

 .. image:: ../../_static/img/document-generation/clustered-columns-chart.png
-    :alt: Adding clustered columns chart template
+    :alt: Adding clustered column chart template

 Now, we need to edit the data that will be visible in our chart.
-We select the chart, click the *Filer* icon and click *Select data* link.
+We select the chart, click the *Filter* icon and click *Select data* link.
 Here we need to add entries for production in 2015 and 2016.
 We may use *Production in 2017* entry as a reference:

 .. image:: ../../_static/img/document-generation/clustered-columns-series.png
-    :alt: Adding clustered columns series
+    :alt: Adding clustered column series

 Then, we edit the horizontal axis labels to display there the text from the first column only:

 .. image:: ../../_static/img/document-generation/clustered-columns-label.png
-    :alt: Adding clustered columns labels
+    :alt: Adding clustered column labels

 In general, the template is ready.
 We just want to change the colors and add a legend under the chart:

 .. image:: ../../_static/img/document-generation/clustered-columns-legend.png
-    :alt: Adding clustered columns legend
+    :alt: Adding clustered column legend

 Let us have a look the result of rendering another time.
 The templating engine automatically created rows with production data and built a chart based on it:

 .. image:: ../../_static/img/document-generation/clustered-columns-chart-result.png
-    :alt: Clustered columns result
+    :alt: clustered column result

 .. _charts-on-multiple-worksheets: